HMC and underdamped Langevin united in the unadjusted convex smooth case: Overview

+\new{Finally, our third contribution is a numerical analysis of the influence of the velocity \new{randomization} mechanism on the efficiency of the algorithms.
+This allows to consider two families of samplers which are related to unadjusted gHMC, but not covered by our theoretical results: first, Metropolis-adjusted gHMC (MagHMC) and, second, kinetic piecewise deterministic Markov processes (PDMP) samplers (see e.g. \cite{MonmarcheRecuitPDMP,DoucetHMC,BierkensRobertsZitt,MMZ} and references within), which have been shown to converge in some regimes to Hamiltonian-based dynamics \cite{DoucetHMC,MMZ}.
+In both cases, the first marginal of the invariant measure of the chain is the correct target measure.

+Concerning MagHMC, let us notice the following.
+In he classical case $\eta=0$, the Metropolis adjusted HMC chain is reversible with respect to $\rpi$.
+This is not the case when $\eta>0$.
+Indeed, a transition of MagHMC is given by three successive step: first, a Metropolis-Hastings step using as a proposal a Verlet trajectory followed by a reflection of the velocity.
+Second, a reflection of the velocity.
+Third, the Gaussian \new{randomization} of the velocity.
+Each of these steps is reversible with respect to $\mu = \rpi \otimes \mathrm{N}(0,I_d)$ (with $\mathrm{N}(0,I_d)$ the standard Gaussian measure), but the full transition is not (except when $\eta=0$, where moreover the velocity reflection does not appear since it is erased by the refreshment).
+Hence, using partial refreshment for MagHMC instead of $\eta=0$ amounts to use a non-reversible chain instead of a reversible one, which goes in the direction of the numerous works on non-reversible sampling in the last decade \cite{power2019accelerated,diaconis2013spectral,10.1214/16-ECP25,lelievre2013optimal,bierkens2016non,duncan2017nonreversible,miclo2013etude,doi:10.1137/20M1378752} (preceded by the seminal \cite{Diaconisetal} among others).

-To conclude this introduction, let us notice that, although our study do not cover kinetic piecewise deterministic MCMC samplers (see e.g. \cite{MonmarcheRTP,DoucetHMC,BierkensRobertsZitt,MMZ} and references within), they have been shown to converge in some regimes to Hamiltonian-based dynamics \cite{DoucetHMC,MMZ}.
-By replacing the Verlet integration of the Hamiltonian dynamics in an HMC scheme by such a dynamics, one gets a rejection-free adjusted HMC, namely the target equilibrium is correct but, by contrast to standard Metropolis-adjusted schemes, rejections are replaced by velocity jumps, which should improve the sampling (since the process never stops moving).
+Concerning PDMP samplers, by replacing the Verlet integration of the Hamiltonian dynamics in an HMC scheme by a such a kinetic process, one gets a rejection-free non-reversible unbiased sampler, namely the target equilibrium is correct but, by contrast to standard Metropolis-adjusted schemes, rejections are replaced by velocity jumps, which should improve the sampling (since the process never stops moving, and is only reflected in the gradient direction).
 Up to now, most works on these samplers have considered a (usually randomized) full refreshment of the velocity, and the question of the scaling of the refreshment rate has been abundantly discussed.
-However, one can extrapolate from our results that, also for these processes, partial refreshments of the velocity may be preferable to full ones.

-The rest of this work is organized as follows.
-The main results are stated in Section~\ref{sec:mainresults}, first in the Gaussian case in Section~\ref{sec:results:Gaussian} and second in the general case in Section~\ref{sec:results:Wasserstein}.
-The proofs of these results are respectively given in Sections~\ref{sec:Gauss:proof} and \ref{sec:proofDimFreeCV}.
+In view of this, it is natural to ask whether the highlights obtained in our theoretical study of the unadjusted gHMC sampler extrapolates to these processes.